Control Arm Bushings

-They’re made of rubber that’s bonded to two thick metal plates or washers.
+They’re rubber bonded to two thick metal plates or washers.
 One of these plates is attached to the frame and the other attached to the control arm.
 Because they’re located between the frame and the control arm, they cushion and help prevent vibrations from transferring to the chassis.

-Sometimes the ball joint is integral to the control arm and a problem ball joint requires replacement of the entire control arm.
-When worn, a special C-clamp like tool or a press with the appropriate adaptors are used to remove and replace these bushings.
+Sometimes the ball joint is integral to the control arm, and a problem ball joint requires replacement of the entire control arm.
+When worn, a special C-clamp or a press with the appropriate adaptors are used to remove and replace these bushings.

 Typically control arms are tightened on the ground.
 Failing to do so can result in premature bushing failure.
 Because removing the control arm disrupts the alignment, a wheel alignment is performed after the replacement is complete.